 where $T_1$ is the cosmic temperature at $H = m_a$, $g_*$ ($g_{*s}$) denotes the effective relativistic degrees of freedom for the background energy (entropy) density and $g_{*{\rm SM}} = 106.75$ as a reference value.

-Fig.~\ref{fig:DM2} presents the contours of $\Omega^{\rm (DM)}_ah^2 = \Omega_{\rm DM}h^2$ $\simeq 0.12$ \cite{Tristram:2023haj}, above which the axion DM is overproduced.
-The gray-shaded region and the green horizontal lines represent the constraints from the GW observation, $v\leq 10^{14}\,{\rm GeV}$ \cite{Figueroa:2023zhu}, and the DR abundance (see below) respectively.
-This result shows that low-energy axions with mass $\gtrsim 0.1$ GeV produced from the Abelian-Higgs string network can explain the relic DM abundance.
+Figure~\ref{fig:DM2} presents the contours of $\Omega^{\rm (DM)}_ah^2 = \Omega_{\rm DM}h^2$ $\simeq 0.12$ \cite{Tristram:2023haj}, above which the axion DM is overproduced.
+The gray-shaded region and the green horizontal lines represent the constraints from the GW observation, $v\leq 10^{14}\,{\rm GeV}$ \cite{Figueroa:2023zhu}, and the DR abundance (see below), respectively.
+This result shows that low-energy axions with mass $\gtrsim 1$ GeV produced from the Abelian-Higgs string network can explain the relic DM abundance.
 This is a novel and viable mechanism for the axion DM production. \footnote{ In the presence of a kinetic mixing with the SM sector, the axion DM may decay into SM photons. $\gamma$-ray observations place constraints on the axion-photon coupling $g_{a\gamma}\lesssim 10^{-23}\,{\rm GeV^{-1}}$ for masses around $1\,{\rm GeV}$ (corresponding to the lifetime bound $\tau \sim 10^{26}\,{\rm s}$ of the axion DM) \cite{Sun:2023acy}.
 For nonrelativistic axions, the effective coupling induced by the kinetic mixing is typically $g_{a\gamma}\sim\varepsilon g_{a\gamma'} (m_a^{2}/m_{A'}^{2})$ where $\varepsilon$ is a mixing parameter and $m_{A'}\,(=ev)$ is the gauge field mass.
 It is extremely small in the case of our interest (e.g. $m_a \sim 1$ GeV and $m_{A'} \sim 10^{13}$ GeV). }

 Next, let us consider the DR axion from the UV regime.
-The time evolution of the spectrum in Fig. \ref{fig:spectrum_n} indicates a clear tendency to extend to the high-k direction.
-Then, we postulate that the spectrum takes the following form,
+The time evolution of the spectrum in Fig. \ref{fig:spectrum_n} indicates a clear tendency to extend to the high-$k$ direction.
+Then, we postulate that the spectrum takes the following form:

 where $k_*$ denotes the peak wave number, $A$ and $\alpha$ are numerical constants, and $k_{\rm UV}$ is the ultraviolet cutoff scale corresponding to the string width, that is, $k_{\rm UV}/a \sim v$.
 The energy density of the relativistic axion can be calculated by integrating the spectrum over $k_* < k < k_{\rm UV}$, which leads to